Setting Up a Linux VM

 - Finally, click the OK button.

-By default Hyper-V virtual machines use the Default Bridge, which connects clients to a private IP network with your host PC and sets up a NAT configuration so that the client VMs have internet access.
+By default Hyper-V virtual machines use the Default Bridge, which connects clients to a private IP network with your host PC and sets up a NAT configuration so the client VMs have internet access.
 The client VMs receive variable IP addresses from a built-in DHCP server, but there is no support that enables you to determine what that IP address is, which can be a problem if you're trying to access services on the VM and need to know the IP address without having to change your configuration every time you start the VM!
-So, we need to implement a custom network configuration.
+So, you need to implement a custom network configuration.

-You will create a new Hyper-V Internal Switch, assign a fixed IP address on that network to your host PC, and manually add a NAT environment so that other clients on the new virtual network segment can access the internet.
+You'll create a new Hyper-V Internal Switch, assign a fixed IP address on that network to your host PC, and manually add a NAT environment so that other clients on the new virtual network segment can access the internet.
 The IP address you'll use for the PC "end" of the connection is 192.168.200.1, and the SIPVM system is already configured with a static IP address of 192.168.200.2.

 To make the configuration easier, a PowerShell script has been provided.
 To configure the network environment: